-The 1.95-mile Interstate 70 spur within the Baltimore Beltway (Interstate 695) ended prematurely at a park and ride lot above Maryland 122 (Security Boulevard).
-This lightly traveled stretch of freeway will be removed from the Interstate system as part of a Maryland Transit Administration (MTA) project to construct the Red Line subway into Baltimore.
-Work includes the removal of the MD-122 and I-70 interchange and conversion of the six-lane freeway into a two-lane parkway.
-It will be maintained by the Maryland State Highway Administration and renamed Cooks Boulevard.1
+The 1.95-mile long spur of I-70 within the Baltimore Beltway (Interstate 695) ends at a park and ride lot above MD 122 (Security Boulevard).
+This lightly traveled stretch of freeway was slated for demolition as part of a Maryland Transit Administration (MTA) project to construct the Red Line subway into Baltimore.
+Proposed work outlined the removal of the MD 122 and I-70 interchange and conversion of the six-lane freeway into a two-lane parkway.
+It was to be renamed Cooks Boulevard and maintained by the Maryland State Highway Administration.1

 Community opposition stopped construction east into Gwynns Falls and Leakin Parks.
-A section of freeway opened between the one-way street couplet of U.S. 40 as Interstate 170, and ramp stubs were built from Interstate 95 at Exit 51.
-A final proposal focused on adding a spur along parts of the Interstate 70 path from I-95 northwest to the I-170 spur.
-Had this been constructed, the arcing spur would have been designated Interstate 595.
+A section of freeway opened as Interstate 170 between the one-way couplet along U.S. 40 and ramp stubs were built for the planned east end of I-70 along Interstate 95 at Exit 51.
+A final proposal outlined a spur (Interstate 595) utilizing a portion of the planned I-70 corridor northwest from I-95 to the section of Interstate 170.

 06/01/03, 12/30/08, 07/02/10, 06/20/12 by AARoads